Hello everyone! As part of Short Story Saturday, I have posted another short story, this one entitled Veiled Intentions. Please enjoy.

 “I couldn’t have said it better myself,” Melinda concurred.
 “Trevor, is there anything else you can show me?”

-“Of course, my dear, you merely have to point and I will tell you all about the object’s arcane properties.”
+“Of course, my dear, you merely have to point.”

-“Perhaps I could interest you in a very interesting old book,” the cretin said after he had finished showing Melinda some of the more expensive glorified paperweights.
+“Perhaps I could interest you in a very fascinating old book,” the cretin said after he finished showing Melinda some of the more expensive glorified paperweights.

 “My husband loves collecting books!”